This content is restricted to members.

 Apprenticeship Vacancy Matching Service apprenticeshipvacancymatchingservice.lsc.gov.uk

-Age Weighted Pupil Unit, that is, the sum of money allocated to the school for each pupil according to age.
-This is the main source of funding for the school.
+Age Weighted Pupil Unit, the sum of money allocated to the school for each pupil according to age.
+This is the basic unit of funding for the school

 Reading, Writing and Arithmetic.